matlegault/icons-generator/README.md

 ## Steps to run

-1. Configure environment variables in the sidebar
+1. Configure environment variables

-2. Add new terminal to sandbox

-3. Run `yarn icons` in the terminal
+2. Run `yarn icons` in the terminal